-The new A Level specification accounts for the needs of students post-GCSE, with an emphasis placed on a balanced and consistent development of the four language skills of listening, speaking, reading and writing.
-The materials are up to date, authentic and explore contemporary issues facing French-speaking countries.
+The A Level specification accounts for the needs of students post-GCSE, with an emphasis placed on a balanced and consistent development of the four language skills of listening, speaking, reading and writing.
+The materials are up-to-date, authentic and explore contemporary issues facing French-speaking countries.
 Grammatical structure is an essential feature of A Level work but the emphasis still lies in understanding and speaking the language.
 Lessons are conducted to a great extent in French and by the A Level stage students should be able to communicate confidently and clearly in the language.

-Resources also include a suitable range of DVDs, newspapers, magazines and other publications, books, online resources and the language laboratory.
 Each student has a weekly conversation class with our French Assistant, either individually or in a small group.
 All students are encouraged to spend some time in a French-speaking country during their Sixth Form studies and there is a Sixth Form trip to Paris for an immersion language experience.
 The A Level course is taught over two years in Year 12 and Year 13.